Contact 4d Chern-Simons theory: Generalities: Regularized 4d CS theory and 2d IFT's

 where $d_{\Sigma}=d\tau \wedge \partial_{\tau}+d\sigma \wedge \partial_{\sigma}$ is the exterior differential on $\Sigma$, $u\in \mathcal{G}_{0}$ and $h:\Sigma \rightarrow G^{\mathbb{R}}$.
 The elements $h$ belong to the subgroup $\mathcal{G}_{\Sigma}\in \mathcal{G}$ of formal gauge transformations $\mathcal{G}$, that are independent of $(z,\overline{z})$ and real, i.e. $\hat{\tau}(h)=h$, in order to preserve the equivariance properties of $\hat{g}$.
 The action of $\mathcal{G}_{\Sigma}$ is a redundancy of the second line of the gauge fixing conditions \eqref{gauge fixing cond} and the action of $u$ implements, as seen before, a physical gauge transformations on $\mathbb{A}$.
 Its action on the first line is irrelevant and it is not a source of concern as the theory is defined on the quotient space $\mathcal{A}/s\chi$.
 The action of $\mathcal{G}_{\Sigma}$ turns out to be a symmetry of the resulting 2d IFT defined on the pole-defect surface and it is implemented via restriction of the first term in \eqref{true gauge sym} to $\Sigma \times \mathfrak{p}$.
 Further details can be found in \cite{unifying}.

-To find the 2d IFT action functional on $\Sigma \times \mathfrak{p}$, we use the parameterization \eqref{rotation} in the regularized action \eqref{reg N action} and subsequently solve for the components of the 2d Lax connection $\mathscr{L}=\mathscr{L}_{\mu}dx^{\mu}$ in terms of a collection of fields $\hat{g}\big|_{\Sigma \times \mathfrak{p}}$ determined by gauge fixing conditions, and then inserting the solution $\mathbb{A}$ to the BC \eqref{BC} into the lhs of the parameterization \eqref{rotation} restricted to $\Sigma \times \mathfrak{p}$.
+To find the 2d IFT action functional on $\Sigma \times \mathfrak{p}$, we use the parameterization \eqref{rotation} in the regularized action \eqref{reg N action} and subsequently solve for the components of the 2d Lax connection $\mathscr{L}=\mathscr{L}_{\mu}dx^{\mu}$ in terms of a collection of fields $\hat{g}\big|_{\Sigma \times \mathfrak{p}}$ determined by gauge fixing conditions, and then inserting the boundary eom \eqref{BC} solution $\mathbb{A}$ into the lhs of the parameterization \eqref{rotation} restricted to $\Sigma \times \mathfrak{p}$.
 This mechanism produces a plethora of 2d IFT's action functionals and their corresponding on-shell flat Lax connections.
-Their flatness being equivalent to the Euler-Lagrange eom of the associated 2d IFT action functional just derived.
+Their flatness being equivalent to the usual Euler-Lagrange eom of the associated 2d IFT action functional just derived.

 The first step is then to use the parameterization \eqref{rotation} into the action \eqref{reg N action}.
 After using the result \eqref{CS gauge}, we find that